Josia-Douniama/Josia-Douniama/README.md

 - 🔭 Interesting on stargazing, cryptos
 - 📚 Linux, psychology and fantasy books
 - 💬 Ask me about everything, I will try to do my best 😊
-- 😄 Pronouns: glasses girl
+- 😄 Pronouns: girl behind the computer

 ## 💻 Workspace Spec